Home > Good Food > Bread > Bread Machine Sourdough

 • Once the dough cycle is complete, turn the dough onto a lightly floured surface, and shape it into a boule or a loaf, then transfer it to a greased baking dish.

-• Cover baking dishes with a clean kitchen towel and allow to rise for 45- 60 minutes, or until doubled in size.
+• Cover baking dish with a clean kitchen towel and allow to rise for 45- 60 minutes, or until nearly doubled in size.
+Near the end of the rising, preheat the oven to 350f.

 Notes